ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 First-class modules can make it possible to call this `transaction` function with a module as a parameter.
-The idea is to pass a module as if it was an argument of usual type, then convert the argument to a module if we want to use its exported values.
+The idea is to pass a module as if it was an argument of usual type, then convert the argument back to a module if we want to use its exported values.

 We have the following expressions: